-If your system is already running HP-UX 11i v1, you may only want to install one or more patch bundles to proactively address defects or to enable new hardware.
+You can install HP-UX 11i v1 patch bundles and the OnlineDiag bundle to fix defects and enable new hardware.
 If you only install the patch bundles, these bundles will not include the application updates provided on the OE media.